joekidd/Finding-Lane-Lines-on-the-Road/README.md

 - contrastive to the road surface
 - when transformed to IPM (inverse perspective mapping) the lines become parallel and vertical
 - they have similar lenght and width

 The filter should detect edges, that meets the above requirements.
 I hope to achieve that, for the next project of lane finding.

 #### Obstacles on lines

-When there is a car over line, the tracing algorithm stops working.
-Therefore we would a method to keep tracking the lines in such situation.
-When approach would be to use Kalman filter in order to approximate lines position on the base of previous observation.
+When there is a car over a line, the tracing algorithm stops working.
+Therefore I would need a method, which keeps tracking the lines in such situation.
+One approach would be to use Kalman filter in order to approximate lines position on the base of previous observation.

 #### Tracking only current lane

 The algorithm would start creating suspicious results, when the car would try to change lanes.
-A solution would be to track not only the current lane, but also, adjacent lanes.
+A solution would be to track not only the current lane, but also, adjacent lanes in order to provide smooth lane transition.

 #### Highway limited

-The algorithm should work well, but only in the conditions when the lines are cleary visible and there are no other artefacts on the road surface (scratches, holes, etc).
+The algorithm should work well, but only in the conditions when the lines are cleary visible and there are no other artifacts on the road surface (scratches, holes, etc).
 Also there are no complicated lines patterns, such as appearing in cities.